THE ROCK: Blu-Ray (Hollywood Pictures 1996) Buena Vista Home Entertainment

 Stealing a stockpile of weaponry armed with a lethal chemical weapon (Coronavirus, anyone?)
 Hummel and his entourage take eighty-one tourists visiting Alcatraz Island hostage, threatening to execute one hostage per hour unless reparations are paid to the families who lost loved ones while on secret illegal missions for the U.S. military.
 To counterbalance any offensive response by the military or FBI, Hummel has strategically placed three missile rockets armed with the deadly VX gas, squarely aimed at San Francisco, with the promise he will kill millions if his demands are not met.
-Wily FBI director, James Womack (John Spencer) sets into play a NAVY Seals ambush, aided by chemical weapons expert Stanley Goodspeed (Nicholas Cage).
-However, Goodspeed's 'what me worry' nonchalance towards his line of work is put to the test when Womack also convinces bitter, imprisoned British exile, John Patrick Mason (Sean Connery) to partake in the undercover infiltration by offering him a pardon and his freedom as remuneration...should he survive the mission.
+Wily FBI director, James Womack (John Spencer) sets into play a NAVY Seals ambush, aided by chemical weapons expert, Stanley Goodspeed (Nicholas Cage).
+However, Goodspeed's 'what me worry' nonchalance towards his line of work is put to the test when Womack also convinces bitter, imprisoned British exile, John Patrick Mason (Sean Connery) to partake in the undercover infiltration, offering Mason a faux pardon and his freedom as remuneration...should he survive the mission.
 Actually, Womack has no intension of following through on this promise.
 Nevertheless, Mason seizes on the opportunity to plan his next escape and is momentarily reunited with his estranged daughter, Jade Angelou (Claire Forlani).

 As the countdown begins, Mason, Goodspeed and their team of operatives led by Commander Anderson (Michael Biehn) infiltrate Alcatraz Island.
 However, they underestimate Hummel's expertise and preparation.
 In the ensuing hailstorm of gunfire, all but Mason and Goodspeed are brutally slaughtered by Hummel's men, leaving their mission in crisis.
-Systematically, Mason begins to pick off Hummel's men, forcing him to retaliate by firing one of his rockets at San Francisco.
-However, at the last possible moment, Hummel bails on his threat, sinking the missile into the bay, unaware its doomsday device has already been diffused by Goodspeed.
-This apprehension causes Hummel to lose the respect of his men whom he suddenly realizes are die hard mercenaries intent on slaughtering thousands whether or not their demands are met.
-Forced into a showdown, Hummel is killed by his men who next zero their target interests on eliminating Goodspeed and Mason.
+Systematically, Mason begins to pick off Hummel's men, forcing Hummel to retaliate by firing one of his rockets at San Francisco.
+However, at the last possible moment, Hummel bails on his threat, sinking the missile intended for the city into the bay, unaware its doomsday device has already been diffused by Goodspeed.
+This apprehension causes Hummel to lose the tenuous respect of his men whom he suddenly realizes are die hard mercenaries, intent on slaughtering millions, whether or not their demands are met.
+Forced into a showdown, Hummel is killed by his men who then zero their targets on eliminating Goodspeed and Mason.

 Backed by Womack, the military readies its Plan 'B'; to take out Alcatraz with an F-18 bomber air strike that will neutralize the threat of poisonous gas but also kill everyone on the island.
-As the battle for control over the remaining missiles enters its eleventh hour, Mason confides to Goodspeed that the real reason he has been in prison all these years is because he has stolen microfilm containing many of the U.S.'s closely guarded national secrets.
-Recognizing how he has been wronged, Goodspeed agrees that if they make it out of Alcatraz alive, he will look the other way - allowing Mason to finally escape and start his life anew.
+As the battle for control over the remaining missiles enters its eleventh hour, Mason confides in Goodspeed the real reason he has been in prison these many years: because he has stolen microfilm containing many of the U.S.'s closely guarded national secrets.
+Recognizing how he has been wronged, Goodspeed agrees if they make it out of Alcatraz alive, he will look the other way - allowing Mason to finally escape and start his life anew.
 The last of Hummel's soldiers’ attacks Goodspeed, forcing him to use one of the poisonous gas crystals to kill his attacker before jabbing himself in the heart with its antidote.
 The F-18's swoop in to destroy 'the rock'.
 Mercifully, at the last possible moment Goodspeed lights signal flairs to abort the operation.
 Unfortunately, one of the F-18's has already dropped its payload.
 A portion of the island is levelled.
 The explosion propels an unconscious Goodspeed into the bay.
 But Mason dives in and rescues Goodspeed from certain death before disappearing.
 Womack and the army arrive and learn all of the hostages have been saved and Goodspeed - remaining true to his word - lies to Womack about Mason, claiming he did not survive the bombing raid.
 In the final moments, Goodspeed and his girlfriend, Carla Pestalozzi (Vanessa Marcil) are seen raiding a church in Fort Walton, Kansas on the advice of a note from Mason.
 They discover the hidden microfilm containing all the U.S.'s national security secrets, including who shot J.F.K.

 FILM RATING (out of 5 - 5 being the best)